Lcta03/Rpi-Mini-Studio/README.md

 Enable Legacy Camera in your rpi-config.

-Copy and paste this code to run the Rpi Mini Studio:
+Copy and paste the Program Code to run the Rpi Mini Studio

+This is the textfile of the program code to be downloaded:
 [Rpi_Mini_Studio_Code.txt](https://github.com/Lcta03/Rpi-Mini-Studio/files/12331254/Rpi_Mini_Studio_Code.txt)

 Name your code file